mutkuensert/Downloader/README.md

         }
 ```

-The library uses functions of its own to extract the file name and format from the url.
+The library uses functions of its own to extract the file name and file format from the url.
-If a custom extractor is needed different from default ones, you can set different ones:
+If a custom extractor is needed different from these default ones, you must set them:
 ```kotlin
 downloader.setFileFormatExtractor {
             it.substringAfterLast(".").substringBefore("?")